 If you have more than one missing tooth, dental bridges are a great solution!

-Dental bridges are great for people with multiple missing teeth, and can also prevent these problems:
+Dental bridges are great for people with multiple missing teeth and can also solve these problems:

 What Happens When I Get a Dental Bridge?

 Getting a bridge is a lot like getting a crown.
-Your Meridian cosmetic dentist will first examine your mouth.
-He will make sure that the natural teeth around the gap are strong enough to hold the bridge.
+Your Meridian cosmetic dentists will first examine your mouth.
+We will make sure that the natural teeth around the gap are strong enough to hold the bridge.

 Why Should I Get Dental Bridges?

 Missing teeth will lead to several oral health problems.
-If a tooth is not replaced after extraction, the other teeth in the mouth will begin to shift and move into its place.
-Dental bridges hold the teeth in the correct position, avoiding the shift and other issues.
+If a tooth is not replaced after extraction or loss, the other teeth in the mouth will begin to shift and move into its place.
+Dental bridges hold the teeth in the correct position, preventing shifting and other issues.

-Another issue we find with missing teeth is how easy it is for the area to start deteriorating with bone loss and gum disease.
-Replacing a single tooth with a dental bridge can work, but several teeth in need of replacement could cause the jaw bone to deteriorate.
+Another issue we find with missing teeth is deterioration of the bone.
+Replacing a single tooth with a dental bridge can work, but several teeth in need of replacement could cause the jawbone to deteriorate.

 In the majority of cases, dental bridges need another tooth, or two teeth to support the bridge.
-We call these two teeth abutments teeth, and they hold the false tooth between them.
-We also use porcelain to create the false teeth supported by the bridge.
-Depending upon what you need, we can also offer gold and other metals, too.
+These teeth are often crowned to provide support for the bridge.
+We also use porcelain to create the replacement teeth supported by the bridge.
+Depending on your needs, we can also use gold and other metals.

-We offer dental bridges to patients who have more than one missing tooth, but don’t want to get dental implants.
-Dental implants do tend to cost more, but they are a permanent solution for a missing tooth.
-Dental bridges can last for a while, but could need replacement in 10 years based on your oral health and regular wear and tear from chewing.
+We offer dental bridges to patients who have more than one missing tooth but don’t want to get dental implants.
+Dental bridges can last for a while but could need replacement in 10 years based on your oral health as well as any wear and tear from chewing.